Task #2833: Update topology datastructures

 It might still be possible to use it for storing a finalized table (as the size will be constant then), but during construction something else has to be used.

-#5 Updated by Paul Bauer 3 months ago
+#5 Updated by Paul Bauer almost 2 years ago

 I have a new patch set ready to be uploaded that changes the implementation back to the std::map of <std::string, int>, with a return type used that is a wrapper around gmx::compat::string_view.